freebasic/fbc/tests/readme.txt

    end namespace
    ' EOF

-Consult the cunit documentation for a listing of available assertions and testing methods.
+Consult the fbcunit documentation for a listing of available assertions and testing methods.

-non-cunit compatible test (log-tests)
+non-unit compatible test (log-tests)
 -------------------------------------

-Each non-fbcu/cunit compatible test should have one of the following test-mode tags present in the source file:
+Each non-fbcunit compatible test should have one of the following test-mode tags present in the source file:

 ' One of: